acuity-network/index.acuity.network/content/docs/about/roadmap.md

 #### Support more chains

-[Acuity Index Polkadot](https://github.com/acuity-network/acuity-index-polkadot) can index the Polkadot chains (Polakdot, Kusama, Westend, Rococo).
+[Acuity Index Polkadot](https://github.com/acuity-network/acuity-index-polkadot) can index the Polkadot chains (Polakdot, Kusama, Westend, Paseo).

 Indexers for all Substrate chains need to be written and maintained.
 The [Acuity Index Substrate](https://github.com/acuity-network/acuity-index-substrate) Rust library does all the heavy lifting.